-The archeological zone of Acanceh immediately attracts attention from being seen from the main town square, is a beautiful picture next to the Catholic temple.
-Two worlds found and faced, and so continue in one way or another.
-The image is curious but the vestige is presented as an unattractive building: a rock mazacote that does not invite to stop.
-If you decide to visit it you will get a pleasant surprise with the treasures that it preserves.
+The image of this contrast is curious, but the vestige is presented as an unattractive building: a mass of rock that does not invite you to stop.
+If you decide to visit it, you will be pleasantly surprised by the treasures it preserves.

 Meet the best 5 Mayan archeological zones of Yucatán

-The situation of the archaeological zone of Acanceh (moan of deer) is perfect to visit from Merida.
-It is located on the way to Mayapán and the cenotes of Cuzamá and Homún, of the best known cenotes in the state of Yucatán.
-Many tourists pass through Acanceh every day without just looking back.
-The only explanation I find for not visiting this Mayan architectural candy is that you don't know how good it awaits you.
+The location of the Acanceh archaeological zone is perfect for visiting from Mérida.
+It is located on the way to Mayapán and the cenotes of Cuzamá and Homún, one of the best-known cenotes in the state of Yucatán.

 Discover the archaeological zone Acanceh and its masks 1